-Attractions on the hill include a mini version of Paris’s Eiffel Tower.
-Petřín Observation Tower was built in 1891 for the Jubilee Exhibition.
-I hiked up the hill to climb the tower’s 299 steps and enjoy the spectacular views!
+Attractions on the hill include Petřín Lookout Tower, a mini version of Paris’s Eiffel Tower.
+It was built in 1891 for the Jubilee Exhibition.
+I hiked up the hill and climbed the tower’s 299 steps to enjoy spectacular views!

 Half way up the hill there’s a café set back in the trees with panoramic views of the Vltava River and Prague Castle.
-You can sit at tables in the garden and enjoy the captivating scenery and espresso or cup of excellent coffee – very pleasant.
-Czech families and tourists were relaxing in the crisp morning air admiring the views.
+You can sit at tables in the garden and enjoy the captivating scenery and excellent espresso or coffee – very pleasant.
+Czech families were relaxing in the crisp morning air admiring the view.

-The Petřín Observation Tower is surrounded by landscaped grounds, including a beautiful rose garden in full bloom.
-The walk through the woods isn’t difficult but if you don’t like steep hills, you can catch a funicular in the Malá Strana and ride up through the greenery to the summit.
+The Petřín Outlook Tower is surrounded by landscaped grounds, including a beautiful rose garden in full bloom.
+The walk through the woods isn’t difficult, but if you don’t like climbing hills, you can catch the funicular in Malá Strana and ride it through greenery to the summit.

-After climbing the tower, I walked down the other side of Petřín Hill and spent time wandering around Malá Strana’s winding maze of streets.
+After climbing the tower, I walked down the other side of Petřín Hill and wandered around Malá Strana’s winding maze of streets.
 I passed by the US Embassy where three armed guards were watching it carefully.
 It was nice to see the US flag flying.

 I walked across Charles Bridge (automobiles aren’t allowed) to the right bank of the Vltava and stopped at School Restaurant for a yummy spinach salad.
-The entertaining waiters at School are friendly and the food is delicious and reasonably priced.
-As usual, it was interesting taking in Prague’s wonderful sites and observing the eclectic, happy Saturday crowd streaming by the banks of the Vltava.
+The entertaining waiters at School are friendly and the food is delicious.
+As usual, it was interesting exploring Prague’s wonderful sites and observing the eclectic, happy Saturday crowd streaming by the banks of the Vltava.